jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## ✨ Features

 - 🚀 **Modern Jellyfin Support** - Built for newer Jellyfin versions with improved compatibility.
-- 🎨 **Modern Web Interface** - A full-featured UI to create, view and delete smart playlists.
+- 🎨 **Modern Web Interface** - A full-featured UI to create, edit, view and delete smart playlists.
-- 👥 **User-Aware Playlists** - Playlists are created for your user by default, with a simple option to make them public for everyone.
+- ✏️ **Edit Playlists** - Modify existing smart playlists directly from the UI.
+- 👥 **User Selection** - Choose which user should own a playlist with an intuitive dropdown, making it easy to create playlists for different family members.
 - 🎯 **Flexible Rules** - Build simple or complex rules with an intuitive builder.
 - 🔄 **Automatic Updates** - Playlists refresh automatically (scheduled task).
 - ⚙️ **Settings** - Configure default settings and trigger a manual refresh for all playlists at any time.